-1 accrue sick leave beyond the sick leave accrual cap but will be limited to the aforementioned cap

-2 for payout purposes.
+- 1 accrue sick leave beyond the sick leave accrual cap but will be limited to the aforementioned cap - 2 for payout purposes. - 3 Section 8.2.

-Section 8.2.
 Utilization of Sick Leave.
-Paid sick leave shall not be taken prior to the time of its accrual and shall only be taken upon prior approval of the County.
-Requests for sick leave shall be made in person or by phone (no message, text or email) to the scheduling supervisor.
-For operational employees, this will be District 5.
-If the employee is unable to contact District 5 they may contact District 6.
-Sick calls shall be made no later than 1.5 hour before the working period.
-Sick leave may only be utilized for employee sickness, sickness in the employee's immediate family residing with him or her (except in the case of children, step-children, parents, step-parents, and current parents-in-law, in which case there will be no residency requirement), necessary doctor's appointments, injury, disability, pregnancy, or for quarantine by health authorities or a physician.
-Employees may be required to supply proof of sickness, injury or disability.
-If an employee is sent to a physician of the County's choosing for such purpose, the County will pay the expenses thereof.
-Utilization of sick leave will be implemented according to the following definitions:

-- (a) Sick leave instance: Any absence due to sickness, illness, or injury for any number of consecutive work days or parts thereof. - 1.
-Use of more than two (2) instances of sick leave in a ninety (90) day period without medical certification or the use of sick leave in combination with days off, holidays off, or other time off without medical certification may be investigated to determine if the employee should be placed on critical attendance or if a violation has occurred that could warrant disciplinary action.
-An employee placed on critical attendance will be notified in writing that he/she will be required to provide medical a period of three (3) months for the approval of sick leave.
-After the three (3) months period attendance will be reevaluated.
-If at the time of reevaluation, sick leave use has reached acceptable standards the employee shall be removed from the critical attendance list and provided written
+Paid sick leave shall not be taken prior to the time of - 4 its accrual and shall only be taken upon prior approval of the County.
+Requests for sick leave - 5 shall be made in person or by phone (no message, text or email) to the scheduling supervisor.
+For - 6 operational employees, this will be District 5.
+If the employee is unable to contact District 5 they - 7 may contact District 6.
+Sick calls shall be made no later than 1.5 hour before the working period. - 8 Sick leave may only be utilized for employee sickness, sickness in the employee's immediate - 9 family residing with him or her (except in the case of children, step-children, parents, step- - parents, and current parents-in-law, in which case there will be no residency requirement), - 11 necessary doctor's appointments, injury, disability, pregnancy, or for quarantine by health - 12 authorities or a physician.
+Employees may be required to supply proof of sickness, injury or - disability.
+If an employee is sent to a physician of the County's choosing for such purpose, the - 14 County will pay the expenses thereof.
+Utilization of sick leave will be implemented according - 15 to the following definitions: - 16 (a) Sick leave instance: Any absence due to sickness, illness, or injury for any number of - 17 consecutive work days or parts thereof. - 18 1.
+Use of more than two (2) instances of sick leave in a ninety (90) day period without - medical certification or the use of sick leave in combination with days off, holidays off, - or other time off without medical certification may be investigated to determine if the - 21 employee should be placed on critical attendance or if a violation has occurred that could - warrant disciplinary action.
+An employee placed on critical attendance will be notified in - writing that they will be required to provide medical a period of three (3) months for the - 24 approval of sick leave.
+After the three (3) months period attendance will be re-evaluated. - 25 If at the time of reevaluation, sick leave use has reached acceptable standards the - 26 employee shall be removed from the critical attendance list and provided written notice.